lacides/ember-cli-fixture-loader/README.md

 ## Install
-Install the addon and runt the ember-cli blueprint.
+Install the addon and run the ember-cli blueprint.

 ```
 npm install ember-cli-fixture-loader --save